Skip to content

 kubectl -n <namespace> get deployment efs-csi-controller -o json | grep -i "delete-access-point-root-dir"

-If it is set to false, follow the steps in the Prerequisites section for EFS CSI Configuration
+If it is set to false, follow the steps in the AWS EKS cluster for running Privacera Software under AWS EFS CSI Driver additional configuration section.

 Clean unwanted data from EFS